 Before joining the IUPUI faculty in 1980, he served as an assistant professor, associate professor, and assistant chair of civil engineering at the Middle East Technical University, Ankara, Turkey.

-Professor Akay has had many years of research and teaching experience in the development of finite element and computational algorithms for the solution of multiphysics problems, including the development of high-performance parallel and dynamic load balancing algorithms for large-scale problems with broad range of applications in fluid dynamics, solid mechanics, heat transfer, biomechanics, material processes, and solid-fluid interactions.
-His primary activities in these areas include research, teaching, development, and technical consulting.
+Akay focused his many years of research and teaching on the development of finite element and computational algorithms for the solution of multiphysics problems, including the development of high-performance parallel and dynamic load balancing algorithms for large-scale problems with a broad range of applications in fluid dynamics, solid mechanics, heat transfer, biomechanics, material processes, and solid-fluid interactions.

-While at IUPUI, Professor Akay received the School of Engineering and Technology's The Doris H. Merritt Outstanding Leadership Award in 2002, TERA Award for Teaching Excellence in 1997, The Abraham M. Max Distinguished Research Professorship Award in 1993.
+While at IUPUI, Akay received the School of Engineering and Technology's Doris H. Merritt Outstanding Leadership Award in 2002, the TERA Award for Teaching Excellence in 1997, and the Abraham M. Max Distinguished Research Professorship Award in 1993.

-Professor Akay is a Fellow Member of the American Society of Mechanical Engineers (ASME), a Senior Member of the American Institute of Aeronautics and Astronautics (AIAA), and a Member of the American Society of Engineering Education (ASEE).
+He is also a fellow member of the American Society of Mechanical Engineers (ASME), a Senior Member of the American Institute of Aeronautics and Astronautics (AIAA), and a Member of the American Society of Engineering Education (ASEE).